Sup66/drp-edits/README.md

 It's pretty simple:
 1.Download
 2.Put it in your resource folder
-3.Type start CrimeMap in server.cfg lol
+3.Type start CrimeMap in server.cfg